microsoft/autogen/dotnet/src/AutoGen.LMStudio/README.md

     name: "agent",
     systemMessage: "You are an agent that help user to do some tasks.",
     lmStudioConfig: lmStudioConfig)
-    .RegisterPrintFormatMessageHook(); // register a hook to print message nicely to console
+    .RegisterPrintMessage(); // register a hook to print message nicely to console

 await agent.SendAsync("Can you write a piece of C# code to calculate 100th of fibonacci?");
 ```